 Political Science is more than just governments and elections; it’s a lens to understand power, justice, and human society.
-In NCERT Class 11 Political Science Chapter 1: Introduction to Political Theory, students explore the core ideas that shape political thought and institutions.
+In NCERT Class 11 Political Science Chapter 1: Political Theory: An Introduction, students explore the core ideas that shape political thought and institutions.
 To help students master these concepts effectively, we’ve provided clear and concise solutions to the exercises in this chapter.
 These solutions are crafted to simplify complex ideas, clarify key principles, and empower students to build a strong foundation in the subject.

 Explore Notes of Class 11 Political Theory